What is Bohr’s Model of an Atom? – Diagram, Applications, Limitations

 What is Bohr’s Atomic Model?

-Neil Bohr proposed the Bohr model in 1915.
-It was developed by a modification to Rutherford’s atomic model.
+Neil Bohr proposed the Bohr;s model in 1915.
+Bohr’s atomic model was developed by a modification to Rutherford’s atomic model.
 Rutherford’s concept established the nuclear model of an atom, in which a positively charged nucleus is surrounded by negatively charged electrons.
 Thomson’s and Rutherford’s atomic models failed to answer any queries about an atom’s energy and stability.
+In this aspect, Bohr’s model or Bohr’s atomic model shows an advancement in the study and findings

 What is Bohr's Model of an Atom? - Diagram, Applications, Limitations

-The atomic structure model was amended by Bohr’s theory, which indicated that electrons travel in fixed orbitals (shells) and not everywhere in between, and that each orbit (shell) has a fixed energy.
-Rutherford described an atom’s nucleus, and Bohr expanded on that concept to include electrons and their energy levels.
+As per Bohr’s atomic model, the atomic structure model was amended.
+This amendment indicated that electrons travel in fixed orbitals (shells) and not everywhere in between, and that each orbit (shell) has a fixed energy.
+Rutherford described an atom’s nucleus, and Bohr (as per the Bohr’s model), expanded on that concept to include electrons and their energy levels.

 Diagram of Bohr’s Model